-The teacher understands and uses a variety of instructional strategies to encourage learners to develop deep understanding of content areas and their connections, and to build skills to apply knowledge in meaningful ways.
+The teacher understands and uses a variety of instructional strategies to encourage learners to develop deep understanding of content areas and their connections. and to build skills to apply knowledge in meaningful ways.

 8(a) The teacher uses appropriate strategies and resources to adapt instruction to the needs of individuals and groups of learners.

 8(b) The teacher continuously monitors student learning, engages learners in assessing their progress, and adjusts instruction in response to student learning needs.

 8(c) The teacher collaborates with learners to design and implement relevant learning experiences, identify their strengths, and access family and community resources to develop their areas of interest.

 8(d) The teacher varies his/her role in the instructional process (e.g., instructor, facilitator, coach, audience) in relation to the content and purposes of instruction and the needs of learners.

 8(e) The teacher provides multiple models and representations of concepts and skills with opportunities for learners to demonstrate their knowledge through a variety of products and performances.

 8(f) The teacher engages all learners in developing higher order questioning skills and metacognitive processes.

-metacognitive processes.

-8(g) The teacher engages learners in using a range of learning skills and technology
+8(g) The teacher engages learners in using a range of learning skills and technology tools to

 8(g) The teacher engages learners in using a range of learning skills and technology tools to access, interpret, evaluate, and apply information.
 8(h) The teacher uses a variety of instructional strategies to support and expand learners' communication through speaking, listening, reading, writing, and other modes.
 8(i) The teacher asks questions to stimulate discussion that serves different purposes (e.g., probing for learner understanding, helping learners articulate their ideas and thinking processes, stimulating curiosity, and helping learners to question).
-8(j) The teacher understands the cognitive processes associated with various kinds of learning (e.g., critical and creative thinking, problem framing and problem solving, invention, memorization and recall) and how these processes can be stimulated meaningful tasks.
+8(j) The teacher understands the cognitive processes associated with various kinds of learning (e.g., critical and creative thinking, problem framing and problem solving, invention, memorization and recall) and how these processes can be stimulated.
 8(k) The teacher knows how to apply a range of developmentally, culturally, and linguistically appropriate instructional strategies to achieve learning goals.
-8(l) The teacher knows when and how to use appropriate strategies to differentiate instruction and engage all learners in complex thinking and skill development can be supported by media and technology and knows how to evaluate these resources for quality, accuracy, and effectiveness.
-8(p) The teacher is committed to deepening awareness and understanding the strengths and needs of diverse learners when planning and adjusting instruction.
-8(q) The teacher values the variety of ways people communicate and encourages learners to develop and use multiple forms of communication.
+8(1) The teacher knows when and how to use appropriate strategies to differentiate instruction and engage all learners in complex thinking and meaningful tasks.
+8(m) The teacher understands how multiple forms of communication (oral, written,

 8(m) The teacher understands how multiple forms of communication (oral, written, nonverbal, digital, visual) convey ideas, foster self-expression, and build relationships.

 8(n) The teacher knows how to use a wide variety of resources, including human and technological, to engage students in learning.

-8(o) The teacher understands how content and
+8(0) The teacher understands how content and